 CIVT 242 Engineering Mechanics 4 credits.
 Non-calculus course relating to the principles of plane statics and dynamics and their application to engineering problems.
 Includes such topics as force systems, equilibrium conditions, force analysis of structures, friction, fluid statics, kinematics, and kinetics to plane motion.

 CIVT 243 Materials Testing and Specifications II 4 credits.
 Conduct a field soils survey, laboratory testing, development of detailed soils maps and design data, and uses of data obtained from laboratory tests.
 This course is taught in conjunction with CIVT 245, Route Surveying and Design.

 CIVT 244 Materials Testing and Specifications III 3 credits.
 Continuation of CIVT 243.
 Emphasizes concrete and asphalt testing along with construction specifications.
 The student will individually design, mix, and test various mixes to insure compliance.

 CIVT 245 Route Survey and Design 10 credits.
 Study of route surveying.
 Circular, spiral, and parabolic curves as applied to highway design.
 Route locations, preliminary investigations, topographic maps, contours, design, detail maps, planes, and specifications.
 The student will perform both field and lab work to accomplish total results.
 The student also will learn resections, Idaho state plane coordinates and radial surveying.
 All computations will be made by the use of a programmable calculator and a minicomputer.
-Maps will be drawn with plotters using computer aided drafting (CAD) and survey software.
+Maps will be drawn with plotters using computer aided drafting (CAD).